Calling Test

 1. Look Back Before You Look Forward

-Your twenties were not wasted.
+Your twenties weren't wasted.
 They were research.

 Write down every job, project, relationship, and season from the past decade.
-For each one, note:
+For each, note: what you loved, what you hated, what you learned, whether it produced fruit.
+The patterns that emerge are directional.
+They point toward your calling.

 2. Name Your Non-Negotiables

+At 22, everything was negotiable.
+At 32, you know some things aren't.
 What values are non-negotiable for your next chapter?
 What kind of work will you not do?
 What kind of life will you not accept?
+Your non-negotiables are guardrails.
+They narrow the field — which makes finding the right path easier, not harder.

+Follow your passion is twenties advice.
+It assumes you know what excites you.
+In your thirties, you may not.
 Better advice: follow your burden.
 What problem keeps you up at night?
 What injustice makes you angry?
 Whose pain breaks your heart?

 Burden is more reliable than passion.
 Passion fades with moods.
 Burden persists across decades.
 And burden points directly toward calling.